AlexWade555/react-meals-app/README.md

-An application to keep track of a user's favorite meals as taken from an API (themealdb).
+<p>An application to keep track of a user's favorite meals as taken from an API (themealdb).

 Components : 	Display cards with images, titles and option to add to favorites
 		Search bar to search through meals and surprise me option for selecting random meal